Oroquieta: Cityhood

 Oroquieta was created a city under Republic Act 5518 and inaugurated as a chartered city on January 1, 1970.
-The charter converting the municipality of Oroquieta into a city were signed by President Marcos on June 25, 1969, in the presence of the then City Mayor Ciriaco C. Pastrano, with the newly elected councilors and other city officials.
+The charter converting the municipality of Oroquieta into a city was signed by President Marcos on June 25, 1969, in the presence of then City Mayor Ciriaco C. Pastrano, with the newly elected councilors and other city officials.

 Geography

 Oroquieta City is bounded on the south by Aloran and the north by Lopez Jaena.
 On the eastern side is Iligan Bay, with Concepcion on the southwest and Sapang Dalaga on the northwest.
 Lowland plains and coastal lowlands are located in the city's eastern side while highlands and mountains tower over its western side.

-The city occupies roughly 26,393 ha, the majority of which comprises the mountain barangays of Mialen, Toliyok, and Sebucal, averaging less than a thousand hectares per Barangay, the 47 barangays of the City outsize its urbanized counterparts.
+The city occupies roughly 26,393 ha, the majority of which comprises the mountain barangays of Mialen, Toliyok, and Sebucal, averaging less than a thousand hectares per Barangay, the 47 barangays of the city outsize its urbanized counterparts.